ossrs/oryx/README.md

 * [ ] Stop, restart and upgrade containers.
 * [ ] Support logrotate to manage the logs.
 * [ ] Enhance prometheus API with authentication.
+* [ ] Integrate with prometheus and node-exporter.

 ## APIs